owencho/AVLTree/README.md

 ## 1.1 What is AVL Tree
 This AVL tree technique of balancing the tree height was developed by three person which is Adelson , Velskii and Landi. \
 This AVL tree will sort left sub-tree as smaller node size and right sub-tree as larger node size. \
-The height difference between left part of root tree and right part of subroot tree are as known as the **balanceFactor** and the balanceFactor cannot be more than one node .\
+The height difference between left part of root tree and right part of subroot tree are as known as the **balanceFactor** and the balanceFactor cannot be more than one node .
-The tree is height balanced if the height between left and right part of the root tree are same or height difference between both
+The tree is height balanced if the height between left and right part of the root tree are same or height difference between both is 1.
+For example,
-is 1 .
-For example the picture of balanced tree below .
 <!-- photo of balance tree put here -->
 ![balanced](https://user-images.githubusercontent.com/51066670/72324141-369eaa00-36e5-11ea-8fe4-593438b71dbc.png) \
 If the height difference between both is **larger than 1 , then the tree is considered as not balanced**.
-For example the picture of unbalanced tree below . \
+For example, \
 ![unbalanced](https://user-images.githubusercontent.com/51066670/72324322-99904100-36e5-11ea-8b28-cf1c8a906d22.png)
 <!-- photo of non balance tree put here -->
 # 2.0 Advantage of AVL tree